Manage your environment - Amazon SageMaker

 Customize your environment

-To view the packages in an environment, run conda list.
+To view the packages in an environment, run the command conda list.

 Install packages

-To install additional packages to your environment from a Jupyter notebook, run one of the following commands in a Studio Lab terminal.
+It is highly recommended to install your packages within your Jupyter notebook to ensure that your packages are installed in the intended environment.
+To install additional packages to your environment from a Jupyter notebook, run one of the following commands in a cell within your Jupyter notebook.
 These commands install packages in the currently activated environment.
-Any packages that you install are saved in your persistent project directory.

 We don't recommend using the !pip or !conda commands because they can behave in unexpected ways when you have multiple environments.

-After you install new packages to your environment, restart the kernel to ensure that the packages work in your notebook.
+After you install new packages to your environment, you may need to restart the kernel to ensure that the packages work in your notebook.
 This can be done by choosing Amazon SageMaker Studio Lab in the top menu of Studio Lab and choosing Restart JupyterLab....

 Remove packages